learn-co-curriculum/programming-mindset-learning-from-your-questions/README.md

 cases, we can start with a process of determining what we _do_ know.
 Eventually, this process will lead us to the right question.

-Here's some steps to take when you're questions:
+Here's some steps to take when you're coming up with questions:

 1. __Focus on small section of code.__ Don’t keep scanning several files for a bug.
 Reducing the amount of material to sort through will allow you to isolate